ablaom/MLJTuning.jl/README.md

-All tuning in MLJ is conceptualized as an iterative procedure, each iteration corresponding to a performance *evaluation* of a single *model* instance.
-Each such instance is a mutation of a fixed *prototype*.
+All tuning in MLJ is conceptualized as an iterative procedure, each iteration corresponding to a performance *evaluation* of a single *model*.
+Each such model is a mutation of a fixed *prototype*.
 In the general case, this prototype is a composite model, i.e., a model with other models as hyperparameters, and the types these sub-models are allowed to change.